gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

 }
 ```

+Importantly notice that we are defining the Subsequence associated type to be
+the default subsequence type (a slice on top of Self).

 ### Clang Importer Changes:

 We propose changing the Clang Importer so that it sets the homogenous bit on all